Nazim-25/Gym-Management-Website/README.md

      This step is necessary for the mailing option to work.

 8. **Run the Application**:
+    - Open the project in an IDE (e.g., IntelliJ, Eclipse).
+    - Build the project to resolve dependencies.
     - Find and run the `DemoApplication.java` class as a Spring Boot application.
 You can typically do this in your integrated development environment (IDE) by right-clicking on the file and selecting "Run As" -> "Spring Boot App."

-9. Open your browser and visit [http://localhost:8080](http://localhost:8080).
+10. Open your browser and visit [http://localhost:8080](http://localhost:8080).

 Now, your Gym Management Website should be connected to your MySQL database, and you can access it locally.
 If you encounter any issues during this process, please refer to the [Issues](#issues) section or [open an issue](https://github.com/Nazim-25/Gym-Management-Website/issues).
 Your feedback is highly appreciated.